frconor-ebook/meditations/_posts/2025-05-14-souls-of-prayer.md

 'I was focusing on this topic' or 'I was asking about these souls, or these friends of mine' or talking to Our Lord about the apostolate.

-"And then he withdrew from them about a stone\'s throw, and knelt down and prayed" (Luke 22:41).
+"And then he withdrew from them about a stone\'s throw, knelt down and prayed" (Luke 22:41).
 Before everything important in His life, Our Lord spends time in prayer.

 The whole purpose of our formation is to make us into a prayerful soul.
 We come to value prayer.
 We come to see that prayer is the fulcrum that moves the world.